sambacha/pydhall-mirror/README.md

 Behind the scene, a metaclass handles the boring work of translating the dhall type into an internal value and of currying the applications.

-Once the parser accept to re-define the builtins at runtime (WIP), it's easy for the user to define custom builtins.
+Once the parser allows to re-define the builtins at runtime (WIP), it's easy for the user to define custom builtins.

 ## Related work

 [dhall-python](https://github.com/SupraSummus/dhall-python): another pure python dhall implementation.

+## License

+Well, I'm refaining from applying AGPL on this work, but I'm not sure at the moment which one to pick.
+By sending a contribution to the project you allow me to license your work with any free software license (i.e. somewhere between AGPL and WTFPL).

 ## Credits